-Theatrical releases only.
-Caveat: Due to work/ timing, I don’t see a ton of award season releases.
+2016 Theatrical releases only.
+This is a list of images and is no order other than the feeling the sequence creates for me.
+Caveat: Due to work/ timing, I don’t see a ton of autumn/ award season releases.
 Alas.

 The online summary of Arnaud Desplechin’s Nos Arcadies (Trois souvenirs de ma jeunesse) (very rough translation):

 “We remember Paul Daedalus, the hero of How I Got Into an Argument … (my sex life) by Arnaud Desplechin.
 The future professor of philosophy is not done telling his tale– he returns to the big screen to tell his three greatest memories of youth.
 Paul Dédalus had a life before becoming a neurotic thirty-something Parisian; his childhood in the north, his family life punctuated by the violence of his brother Ivan, and delusions of his mother.
 Paul remembers his taste of intrigue, living the life of a spy back when Russia was still called the Soviet Union, and the threats of a stranger to whom he offered his identity.
 Paul remembers the end of adolescence, the carefree holiday with his friends, his relations with his cousin and sister.
 And Paul Dédalus remembers his arrival in Paris and his crush on Esther…”

 So just the odd return to La Vie des morts, La Sentinel, and Comment je me suis disputé… (ma vie sexuelle) then?
 This may be the my most anticipated movie of the past twenty years.
 I think I may need to fly to Cannes just for the one screening?

 For the past decade, I have worked at the Sarasota Film Festival in Sarasota, FL.